 - More painful than uncomfortable

-A female does not need to contact her doctor unless these contractions become more painful and regular ( are less than 10 minutes apart).
+A women does not need to contact her doctor unless these contractions become more painful and regular ( are less than 10 minutes apart).
 Contractions or cramps after 37 to 40 weeks can be a sign of the early stages of labor, which is also known as the latent phase of labor.

-Abdomen or stomach pain can be very worrying for pregnant females.
+Abdomen or stomach pain can be very worrying for pregnant women.
 Many females who are pregnant for the first time are unfamiliar with this pain and often misjudge the abdominal pain as a miscarriage.
 It’s important to stay positive and calm.
 Normal abdominal pain in pregnancy is likely to be mild and goes away on its own.
-But, if a female has persistent stomach pain or cramping that won’t go away, or if the pain comes suddenly, visit your doctor immediately.
+But, if a female has persistent stomach pain or cramping that won’t go away, or if the pain comes suddenly, visit the doctor immediately.

 - Headaches during Pregnancy- Should I worry?